Mary-Mensah/data-analysis/README.md

 # data-analysis
-a collection of machine learnind
+a collection of machine learning